gbmhunter/blog/content/programming/languages/c/header-guards.md

 draft: false
 title: Header Guards
 type: page
-url: /programming/languages/c/header-guards
 ---

 ## Overview

 A header guard is a piece of code that goes at the top and bottom of a header file that prevents the file from being linked more than once at compile time.
-A header file can be included from many different c files.
+A header file can be included from many different `.c` files.
 The guard only lets the first inclusion of the header file actually parse.
 This prevents all the coding errors you would receive if the same code was written twice such as multiple definition errors and variable over writing.
 Examples follow...

 ## The "#ifndef" Way